 The Sustainability Team is responsible for drafting, updating and monitoring progress of the Strategy and the Sustainability Plan before securing approval from the ESSG.
 This team sits within the Processes and Technology Directorate and provides specialist advice and support throughout SPEN to facilitate the achievement of our Sustainability Goals and Vision.
-The Sustainability governance structure is presented in Diagram 4 overleaf.
+The Sustainability governance structure is presented in Diagram 5 overleaf.

 All our business teams undergo tailored environmental and sustainability-focused training to continually improve their understanding.
 Senior leaders, including our Executive Team, take focused courses on Leading with Sustainability.
-Our ongoing innovation culture change initiative, Drive, encourages staff to develop innovation and collaboration skills whilst developing solutions to a wide range of sustainability and business issues.
+Our ongoing innovation culture change initiative, DRIVE, encourages staff to develop innovation and collaboration skills whilst developing solutions to a wide range of sustainability and business issues.

-We use directorate scorecard metrics to make sure that all teams deliver the required sustainability and environmental outputs and track these throughout the year.
+We use Directorate Scorecard metrics to make sure that all teams deliver the required sustainability and environmental outputs and track these throughout the year.
 Tailored team and personal objectives incentivise staff to identify and deliver environmental and sustainability improvements.

 Frank Mitchell, CEO of SP Energy Networks and his executive team met with Steve Malkin, CEO of Planet First, to recognise SP Energy Network's commitment to business carbon footprint reduction.
+SPEN have now held the Planet Mark for 5 consecutive years, demonstrating external validation of our carbon footprint and its ongoing reduction.